The Ultimate Guide to Doteni (Nagoya Beef Tendon Miso Stew)

 💡 You can also use pre-processed beef tendons (boiled and dried).
 In that case, you should also boil them once before using.

-👩🍳 How to Make Gyusuji Doteni
+Step-by-Step Guide: How to Make Gyusuji Doteni

 How to make doteni

-1. Pre-process the Beef Tendon
+1. Pre-processing and Boiling the Beef Tendon

 • Initial Boil: Wash the raw beef tendons and blanch them in boiling water until the color changes.
 Rinse under running water to remove impurities.